robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Lauren’s expression sharpened.

-“They want a meeting,” she said.
-“They want ‘pathways’.
-They want him back in a system that already told him what it thinks of him.”
+“Roger doesn't trust when I tell him Charlie has a future here,” she said.
+“He wants ‘proof’.
+Pretty sure he want him back doing as he had been told he was meant to be doing.
+Some rubbish about 'after all the work I put in to get him this position'.”

 Mara’s eyes narrowed.

-“And what do you think.”
+“We know what Charlie wants.
+What about you?”

 Lauren didn’t answer quickly.
-She glanced at Charlie — a brief, controlled glance — then turned back to Mara.
+She glanced at Charlie—a brief, controlled glance—then turned back to Mara.

-“I think,” she said, “that if he goes back there now, he’ll disappear again.
-Not dramatically.
-Not loudly.
-He’ll just… turn off.”
+“I don't think he's suited to become a boilermaker any more than you do,” she said.
+“It's clear to me he can grow here, and quickly.”

 My throat tightened a fraction.
-She was exactly right.
-Charlie didn’t explode; he evaporated.
+She was right, of course, but it felt good to hear his mother say it.

-“And I think,” Lauren continued, still calm, “that if he stays here, he’ll have to show up.
-You don’t allow drifting.
-You don’t allow hiding.
-You make him do something… important. *For him.* This is real.”
+“He's part of the fabric, now,” Lauren continued, still calm, “he wants to stay here and he will show up for work.
+You allow him to do something… important for his future. *For him.* This is real.”

-Mara didn’t soften.
-That wasn’t her style.
+Mara didn’t soften—that wasn’t her style.
 But she did something else: she accepted the statement as if it were a contract.

 “He works,” she agreed.